ucpu/cage/README.md

 - Cage is programming framework that creates consistent basis for engine, tools and game development.
 - It encourages readable, maintainable and safe code while also allowing for quick prototyping.
-- Performance optimizations are added as necessary, and without changing api.
+- Performance optimizations are added as necessary, without sacrificing simple api design.

 ## Portable